MicrosoftDocs/xamarin-communitytoolkit/docs/markup.md

 Just as with XAML, C# Markup enables a clean separation between UI markup and UI logic.
 This can be achieved by separating UI markup and UI logic into distinct partial class files.
 For example, for a login page the UI markup would be in a file named *LoginPage.cs*, while the UI logic would be in a file named *LoginPage.logic.cs*.

 The latest version of C# Markup requires **Xamarin.Forms 5** and is available in the [Xamarin.CommunityToolkit.Markup NuGet package](https://www.nuget.org/packages/Xamarin.CommunityToolkit.Markup).

 C# Markup is available on all platforms supported by Xamarin.Forms.

 > [!NOTE]
-> [The preview version of C# Markup](https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/csharp-markup) is available in Xamarin.Forms 4.6 through 4.8 as an experimental feature.
+> The preview version of C# Markup is available in Xamarin.Forms 4.6 through 4.8 as an experimental feature.
 >
 > To migrate from the C# Markup preview version to XCT C# Markup:
-> 1) Update to Forms 5
+> 1. Update to Xamarin.Forms Forms 5.
-> 2) Install the Xamarin.CommunityToolkit.Markup NuGet package
+> 1. Install the Xamarin.CommunityToolkit.Markup NuGet package.
-> 3) Change all references to the `Xamarin.Forms.Markup` namespace to `Xamarin.CommunityToolkit.Markup`,<br />and make sure to also include `using Xamarin.Forms;` in your markup files
+> 1. Change all references to the `Xamarin.Forms.Markup` namespace to `Xamarin.CommunityToolkit.Markup`, and ensure you include `using Xamarin.Forms;` in your markup files.
-> 4) Update `Font` helper calls where needed.<br />`Font` now has `family` as it's first parameter instead of `size`.
-E.g. replace `.Font(15)` with `.Font(size: 15)` or `.FontSize(15)`
+> 1. Update `Font` helper calls where needed. `Font` now has `family` as it's first parameter instead of `size`.
+For example, replace `.Font(15)` with `.Font(size: 15)` or `.FontSize(15)`.

-If you are already familiar with [The preview version of C# Markup](https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/csharp-markup), you can skip to [Additional Functionality In Xamarin Community Toolkit](#additional-functionality-in-xamarin-community-toolkit) below.
+If you are already familiar with the preview version of C# Markup, see [Additional Functionality In Xamarin Community Toolkit](#additional-functionality-in-xamarin-community-toolkit) below.

 ## Basic example